Teaching Urban EdVenture: A Fifth-Grade Service-Learning Course

 - Learning qualities of leadership

-Learn how the Urban EdVenture course uses classroom-based lessons and community-based experiences to help students learn about their community, its needs and challenges, and nonprofit organizations that address these needs.
-Through these experiences, students learn about their own interests and abilities.
+Learn how the Urban EdVenture course uses lessons and community-based experiences to help young people learn about their community, its needs and challenges, and nonprofit organizations that address these needs.
+Through these experiences, young people learn about their own interests and abilities.

-This section summarizes the skills that students will learn through participation in Urban EdVenture.
+This section summarizes the skills that participants will learn through participation in Urban EdVenture.

 This quiz contains eight multiple-choice questions based on the mini-course "Teaching Urban EdVenture."
 If you answer 75 percent correctly, you will have the opportunity to download a personalized certificate.
 You may revisit the course and retake the quiz, if desired.